greenpeace/eclean/README.md

 `-delete` - Creates files with email addresses **only** and without header.
 This simpler files can be uploaded in Engaging Networks if you want to delete the records.

+### Other

+`./eclean -trash` - Delete all files created by eclean in the current folder.

 ### 3 - Results

 The script will generate csv files on the current folder with filenames prefixed by `eclean_`.